 A fully working Aston Martin DB7 for a shade under £20,000?
-That's immense value.
+That is immense value.
 Yet, Mike bagged one for £12,500.
-V12 British heritage isn't exactly easy or cheap to come by these days, so now seems a good time to invest.
+V12 British heritage is not exactly easy or cheap to come by these days, so it is fair to say Mike got himself a great deal.

-No, that isn't a typo below.
+No, that is not a typo below.
 Mike bought a Boxster S for just £1,000.
 The fix the car required was inexpensive too, which certainly left a bitter taste in the mouth.
-If you find one for similar money, then buy it alongside a lottery ticket - seriously.
+If you find one for similar money, then buy it alongside a lottery ticket because your luck is in.

-We know the money isn't just what the show is about, it's about giving interesting cars a new lease of life.
+We know the money is not just what the show is about, it is about giving interesting cars a new lease of life.
 However, it is astonishing to see the rise in classic car values over the course of just ten seasons.
 We wholeheartedly look forward to many more Wheeler Dealers episodes and the work they do to keep such stunning machinery on the roads.